-Mare Nectaris and the Altai Scarp
+Mare Nectaris and the Altai Scarp Home

-the scale markers are approximately 100 Km north and west.
+The scale markers are approximately 100 Km north and west.

 Date and Time: 10th September 2006 22:13 UT